9 moments that resonated at the 2022 Beijing Winter Olympics

 The resolution of her case is still far from over.
 Investigators with the World Anti-Doping Agency are looking into it and may examine the role of her controversial coach.

-U.S. figure skaters who won the silver medal in the team event still have to wait to receive their medals — despite putting in a last ditch effort to appeal the decision to delay the medal ceremony.
+In addition, before the positive test was made public, she had already helped the Russian Olympic Committee take gold in the team event.
+U.S. figure skaters who won the silver medal in the team event still have to wait to receive their medals — despite putting in a last-ditch effort to appeal the decision to delay the medal ceremony.

 It's also unclear whether the IOC will take any measures against the Russian Olympic Committee for yet another doping scandal involving one of their athletes.